Agonist and Antagonist Treatment

 Every individual recovering from drug addiction faces a different set of challenges.
 The most important part of healing from dependency issues is to keep the disease in remission.
 Seeking treatment from addiction specialists who can help decide which treatments will work best is the first step to a lasting positive life change.

-In the course of our medical detox program at Virgenes Behavioral Health Clinic, patients are sometimes managed through the use of agonist and antagonist therapy.
+In the course of our medical detox program, patients are sometimes managed through the use of agonist and antagonist therapy.